chatsfs/REDUXFINALPROJECT/README.md

 ## Project Start
 ----------------
 ```
+Download the api from this URL https://github.com/udacity/reactnd-project-readable-starter
-Use npm install, then yarn start or npm start
+Use npm install , then yarn start or npm start on both projects.
 ```

 ## Built With